Skip to content

 • Create chains of event processing

-Commands are reusable operations that can be called on-demand with input data.
-Unlike generators which run continuously, or handlers which maintain state, commands are stateless and execute independently each time they are called.
+Actions are reusable operations that can be called on-demand with input data.
+Unlike services which run continuously, or actors which maintain state, actions are stateless and execute independently each time they are called.

 • Make an HTTP request and stream back SSE responses